djipidi/graphene_django_crud/README.md

 To respond to several use cases, it is necessary to filter the logged in user. the graphene module gives access to the user from the context object in info arg.
-The "get_queryset" method which returns by default \<model>.objects.all(), but it can be overloaded.
+The "get_queryset" method which returns by default \<model>.objects.all(), you can overload it for custom filtering.

 ```python
 class UserType(DjangoCRUDObjectType):